Lithium lactate: Physical properties

-It emits acrid smoke when heated to decomposition.
+Lithium lactate emits acrid smoke when heated to decomposition.

 Chemical properties

-It reacts with triphosgene to obtain lactic acid-O-internal anhydride.
+Lithium lactate reacts with triphosgene to obtain lactic acid-O-internal anhydride.
 It can be used as a precursor to prepare Li4SiO4, Li4Ti5O12/C and other materials.

 Use

-It is part of drugs that promote the excretion of uric acid from the body.
+Lithium lactate is part of drugs that promote the excretion of uric acid from the body.
+This is linked to a historical use of lithium to help remove uric acid, but it was later shown that doses needed for it to work would be toxic.

-It is also used as an Antipsychotic.
+It is also used as a mood stabilizer.